ssjw/new-host-setup/README.md

     - Refer to [this post about how to create an encrypted loop device][1]
     - mount sub-dirs of the encrypted loop device onto directories of /?
 - Security
-  - Create a non-root user
+  - adduser --gecos "" jwheaton
-  - add new user to sudoers
+  - adduser jwheaton sudo
   - Secure with 2-factor auth using Google Authenticator
   - Update /etc/ssh/sshd_conf
     - Disallow root login